Three Kisses, One Midnight

 I read a pre-release version of THREE KISSES, ONE MIDNIGHT.
 I loved the stories and the ways they connected together.
 The formatting was a little strange, but I feel like that’s something I’m hesitant to assume is the way the published version of the book will be.

 The story gives us the point of view of Onny, Ash, and True, but each in turn.
 So the first third of the book is Onny’s story.
 Then Ash’s.
 Then True’s.
-I recently read another book that was written that way, and I really enjoyed it, so it was fun to read another book written with the point of view split up that way.
+I recently read another book written that way, and I really enjoyed it, so it was fun to read another book written with the point of view split up that way.

 Anyhow.
 One of the big reasons I wanted to read this book is because I’ve read other books by Roshani Chokshi (pretty much an auto-buy author for me at this point) and Sandhya Menon, whose books have been so much fun!
 I’m not totally caught up on her backlist, but I’m sure I will at some point.
 The only one of the trio that I hadn’t read before is Evelyn Skye, and I’ve got a couple of her books on my To Be Read list.
 So I was excited about getting to read something by her, too.